jmcartlamy/interactive-sync-docs/docs/getting-started/registering-your-application.md

 ---
-id: prerequisites
+id: registering-your-application
 title: Registering your application
-sidebar_label: Prerequisites
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Before get starting, you have to register your application with Twitch according to [our guidelines and policies](/docs/usingtwitch#register-your-application).
+Before get starting, you have to register your application with Twitch according to [our philosophy](/docs/usingtwitch#register-your-application).

 ### Log in on Twitch